arieffrima/my-nestjs-project/README.md

-This project is for learning NestJS backend onboarding.
+This project is for learning about NestJS backend onboarding.